-4.2.1 The NAC or its delegated national association is responsible for keeping a register of its Official Observers, for providing briefing or instruction and ensuring that access to changes to the Sporting Code is available to them.
+4.2.1 The Officials who control a performance must be registered with an NAC as an Official Observer.
+The NAC or its delegated national association is responsible for keeping a register of its Official Observers, for providing briefing or instruction and ensuring that access to changes to the Sporting Code is available to them.
 The national register should be reviewed and updated at intervals of not more than 5 years.